The Crime Wave at Blandings: Publication history

 "Creatures of Impulse", the original story which "The Crime Wave at Blandings" was rewritten from, was published in October 1914 in the Strand with illustrations by T. Victor Hall.
 It was published in the same month in McClure's with illustrations by Lucius Wolcott Hitchcock.
-"Creatures of Impulse" was not published in book form until it was included in the 1993 collection Plum Stones, with commentary by Tony Ring.
+"Creatures of Impulse" is not set at Blandings, and does not feature any of the characters from the Blandings stories.
+The story was not published in book form until it was included in the 1993 collection Plum Stones, with commentary by Tony Ring.

 In "Creatures of Impulse", the main character, Sir Godfrey Tanner, has a valet named Jevons, who is very competent and usually performs his duties flawlessly.
 According to David A. Jasen's biography of P. G. Wodehouse, Jevons was a predecessor to Wodehouse's well-known character Jeeves, who is also a very competent valet.

 "The Crime Wave at Blandings" was rewritten from "Creatures of Impulse" and was published more than twenty years after the original story.
 "The Crime Wave at Blandings" was published in October 1936 in two parts in the Saturday Evening Post, with illustrations by Charles LaSalle.
 It was published in The Strand Magazine in January 1937, with illustrations by Gilbert Wilkinson.

 The story was collected in The Best of Wodehouse, a 1949 collection of Wodehouse stories selected by Scott Meredith, published in the US by Pocket Books.
 It was included in the 1981 collection Wodehouse on Crime, published by Ticknor & Fields in the US and edited by D. R. Bensen with a foreword by Isaac Asimov.
 The UK anthology In Praise of Humour, published by Muller in 1949 and edited by Neville Hilditch, included an excerpt from "The Crime Wave at Blandings".